telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/how-to/local-data-editing.md

 ---
 title: Implement Local Data Editing
-page_title: Implement Local Data Editing | Kendo UI Diagram Widget
+page_title: Implement Local Data Editing | Kendo UI Diagram
 description: "Learn how to implement editing with local data in a Kendo UI Diagram by using custom functions for the dataSource transport operations."
 slug: howto_editlocaladata_diagram
 ---